khiron/testscriv/docs/milestones.md

 TBA
 : estimate genetic distance from unaligned sequences
 : add Lin-Rajan-Moret tree distance metric
-: refactor cogent3.parse.genbank.Location to be PEP8 compliant
+: refactor parse.genbank.Location to be PEP8 compliant
 : Update docs to include new capabilities, e.g. the Lin-Rajan-Moret distance : Update docs for the handling of sequence annotations : rename TreeAlign